moifort/orb/hardware/README.md

 # Hardware
+We installed a minimal OS on the Raspberry Pi Zero 2W: DietPi, and set it up to boot directly into Chromium Kiosk mode.

 ## 🛒 Shopping list
 > 💡 For a better price, buy everything on Aliexpress (1-2 weeks delivery), I use Amazon for faster delivery (1-day delivery).